aapje007/esb-transactions/README.md

 # Transactions

 ## Overview
-This example will show you how to leverage the JTA transaction manager provided by Fuse ESB when working with JMS or JTA Camel endpoints.
-We will setup a route that reads messages from a queue and inserts information into a database using JTA and deploy that onto Fuse ESB 7.1.
+This example will show you how to leverage the JTA transaction manager provided by JBoss Fuse when working with JMS or JTA Camel endpoints.
+We will setup a route that reads messages from a queue and inserts information into a database using JTA and deploy that onto JBoss Fuse 6.0.0.

 ## What You Will Learn
 In studying this example you will learn:
 - how to set up an XA-aware DataSource
 - how to configure a JTA persistence unit
 - how to define a transactional route
-- how to leverage Fuse ESB's JTA and JPA support in your routes
+- how to leverage JBoss Fuse's JTA and JPA support in your routes

 ## Prerequisites
 Before building and running this example you need:

 * Maven 3.0.4 or higher
 * JDK 1.6
-* Fuse ESB Enterprise 7.1
+* JBoss Fuse 6.0.0
 * Apache Derby 10.9.1.0 or higher

 ## Files in the Example